NITYANANDA/tsf/examples/jaxws-ws-secpol/README.txt

-WS-SecurityPoliy Demo using Document-Literal Style
+WS-SecurityPolicy Demo using Document-Literal Style
 ==================================================